Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \subsubsection{Statistical-based attention}

 \textbf{Bayesian Attention Modules (BAM)} In contrast to the deterministic attention modules, Fan~\etal~\cite{fan2020bayesian} proposed a stochastic attention method based on Bayesian-graph models.
-Firstly, keys and queries are aligned to form distributions parameters for attention weights, treated as latent random variables.
+Firstly, keys and queries are aligned to form distribution parameters for attention weights, treated as latent random variables.
 They trained the whole model by reparameterization, which results from weight normalization by Lognormal or Weibull distributions.
 Kullback–Leibler (KL) divergence is used as a regularizer to introduce contextual prior distribution in the form of keys' functions.
 Their experiments illustrate that BAM significantly outperforms the state-of-the-art in various fields such as visual question answering, image captioning, and machine translation.
-However, this improvement happens on account of computational cost as well as memory usages.
-Compared to deterministic attention models, it is an efficient alternative in general, showing consistent effectiveness in language-vision tasks. \begin{itemize}
+However, this improvement happens on account of computational cost as well as memory usage.
+Compared to deterministic attention models, it is generally an efficient alternative, showing consistent effectiveness in language-vision tasks. \begin{itemize}

-\item \textbf{Bayesian Attention Belief Networks}: Zhang~\etal~\cite{zhang2021bayesian} proposed using Bayesian Belief modules to generate attention scores given their ability to model high structured data along with uncertainty estimations.
-As shown in \ref{fig:stochastics} (b), they introduced a simple structure to change any deterministic attention model into a stochastic one through four steps: 1) using Gamma distributions to build the decoder network 2) using Weibull distributions along with stochastic and deterministic paths for downward and upward, respectively 3) Parameterizing BABN distributions from the queries and keys of the current network 4) using evidence lower bound to optimize the encoder and decoder.
-The whole network is differentiable because of the existence of Weibull distributions in the encoder.
-In terms of accuracy and uncertainty, BABN proved improvement over the state-of-the-art in NLP tasks.
+\item \textbf{Bayesian Attention Belief Networks}: Zhang~\etal~\cite{zhang2021bayesian} proposed using Bayesian Belief modules to generate attention scores given their ability to model highly structured data along with uncertainty estimations.
+As shown in~\ref{fig:stochastics} (b), they introduced a simple structure to change any deterministic attention model into a stochastic one through four steps: 1) using Gamma distributions to build the decoder network 2) using Weibull distributions along with stochastic and deterministic paths for downward and upward, respectively 3) Parameterizing BABN distributions from the queries and keys of the current network 4) using evidence lower bound to optimize the encoder and decoder.
+The whole network is differentiable because of Weibull distributions in the encoder.
+Regarding accuracy and uncertainty, BABN proved improvement over the state-of-the-art in NLP tasks.